LexiccLabs/MaaraaDAO/README.md

 # LirDAO
 - LirDAO is a collective of Anonymous Authentication Advertisig Apps on Substrate Networks

+## Etymology
+- Lir is the celitc god of ancient oceans (https://en.wikipedia.org/wiki/Lir)

 ## Technology
 - Integration of MixNet Implementation in Rust ( https://github.com/nvotes/braid )
 - Integration of ZKP Implementation on Substrate ( https://github.com/PlasmNetwork/ZKRollups )